 At the Aalborg Defence and Garrison Museum, the guide is often dad or granddad, who can tell stories from the days where they wore uniforms.

-You can see, touch and hear stories about the tanks, cars, motor cycles, plains and other material from the army, the air force and the police.
+You can see, touch and hear stories about the tanks, cars, motor cycles, planes and the like from the army, the air force and the police forces of Denmark.

 The museum buildings are very interesting and of historical value.
-The museum is actually situated in a huge hangar built as a water airfield during the Occupation in 1940.
+The museum is actually situated in a huge hangar built as a water airfield during the Nazi Occupation in the 1940s.
 Furthermore, you will find a command bunker from Second World War.

 Near the Aalborg Defence and Garrison Museum you will find ‘Springeren – Maritimt Oplevelsescenter’.
 This is an exciting experience if you wish to know more about the marine and the people within this field.

 If he was, you can refresh some memories by visiting ’Springeren – Maritimt Oplevelsescenter’.
 The centre has recently reopened after a violent fire, and is now ready to welcome you with all kinds of marine stories and activities.

 The museum is named Springeren after its main attraction - the submarine named 'Springeren' (which translates to 'The Jumper' in English).

 The submarine has been docked, and you are more than welcome to board the large vessel.
 Be a submarine commander for the day and feel the atmosphere from the old submarine.
 The museum focuses on interaction and the good story, which is why you can try out the sailing simulator and also see an impressive model of the famous RMS Titanic.

 An experience that will impress the entire family.